adobe/athena/README.md

 **Reporting and aggregation** inside the cluster is also provided out of the box.
 The cluster manager constantly monitors the cluster state, pending and running jobs and aggregates all data inside [Elasticsearch](https://www.elastic.co).
 The complete state of the cluster (available agents, previous job reports, etc) can be easily visualised in custom [Kibana](https://www.elastic.co/products/kibana) dashboards.

+**Management via a UI Dashboard** provides an easy to use solution for defining test suites as well as managing previous test runs. *(roadmap feature)*

 #### Creating a new Cluster